Vladimir Churov: Loyalty to Putin

+Foreign affairs role

 On 27 March 2016, the executive term of Churov expired, and he was not reappointed by Putin.
-The new Chairperson of the Central Election Commission of Russia became Ella Pamfilova.
+Ella Pamfilova became the new chairperson of the Central Election Commission of Russia.

-In June 2016 Churov was appointed an Ambassador for Special Tasks at Russian Ministry for Foreign Affairs.
+In June 2016 Churov was appointed as an ambassador-at-large for special tasks at the Russian Ministry for Foreign Affairs.

+Death

+Vladimir Churov died from a heart attack in Moscow, on 22 March 2023, at the age of 70.
+He was buried at the Federal Military Memorial Cemetery on 24 March 2023.